Electric Eel

 Frequently asked questions about the Electric Eel

-No. Despite its name and shape, the electric eel is not a true eel but a type of knifefish, more closely related to catfish and carp.
+No. Despite its name, the electric eel is not a true eel but a knifefish, more closely related to catfish and carp.
+It earned the name from its long, eel-like body shape.

 What do electric eels eat?

-Electric eels are carnivores that eat fish, amphibians, crustaceans, and invertebrates, often using electric shocks to stun prey before swallowing it whole.
+Electric eels are carnivores that eat fish, amphibians, and invertebrates.
+They stun prey with high-voltage shocks and then swallow the immobilised animal whole.

 How long do electric eels live?